silvatek/trustedassertions/README.md

 ## Things to Do

-* QR Codes for statement, entity and assertion pages
 * SubjectType and ObjectType claims in assertions, or auto-detect type
 * Mobile web views
 * Secure management of private keys